Probiotics are so popular today that global sales are over

 The World Gastroenterology Organization Global Guidelines has compiled a comprehensive list of evidence-based conditions that probiotics can help.
 The list includes specific strains of probiotics and recommended doses.

 For certain people, probiotics are not the right choice.
 Be sure to discuss taking any supplements with your doctor first.
-Discuss concerns about side effects or interactions with other medications you’re currently taking.
+You should also discuss concerns about side effects or interactions with other medications you’re currently taking.